Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 Add Your tagsClose

-Limber is an IK system for After Effects that makes filled, customizable, shape layer-based limbs for character animation.
-Limber limbs have controls for styling the shape and colors, scaling, dynamically preventing pop and smoothly blending between IK and FK.
+Limber is an IK system for After Effects that uses shape layers to make customizable limbs for character animation.
+Limber has controls for styling the shape and colors, dynamically preventing animation ‘pops’, smoothly blending between IK and FK, foreshortening one half of a limb, and swapping limbs for different types.

 What people say